krigjo25/python/Terminal projects/crypto_currency/README.md

-# Figlet
+# Crypto currency

-## About Figlet
+## About Crypto Currency

-Implemented a command-line program to print out a text in a different font using the pyfiglet responsory
+Implemented a Command-line program to calculate the price for crypto currency.

-Useage : python pyfiglet.py [Optional : -f / --fonts] [Optional : font name]
+Useage : python bitcoin.py [numberic value]

 Originally this project was created as an assignment at CS50P - Introduction to Python.